 The principal laws that regulate onshore oil and gas activities on federal lands are the Mineral Leasing Act of 1920 (as revised by the Federal Onshore Oil and Gas Leasing Reform Act of 1987), the Mineral Leasing Act for Acquired Lands of 1947, and the Federal Land Policy and Management Act of 1976.
 For offshore activities on federal property, the primary governing law is the Outer Continental Shelf Lands Act (OCSLA).
-In addition, oil and gas activities on federal property are generally subject to the National Environmental Policy Act (NEPA), which requires preparation of environmental impact statements prior to leasing actions, as well as several environmental regulations such as the Safe Drinking Water Act, the Clean Water Act, the Clean Air Act, and the Resource Conservation and Recovery Act (see question 35).
-Additional industry-specific federal statutes include the Federal Oil and Gas Royalty Management Act of 1982 (as amended by the Federal Oil and Gas Royalty Simplification and Fairness Act of 1996), which governs lease and royalty agreements (see question 15).
+In addition, oil and gas activities on federal property are generally subject to the National Environmental Policy Act (NEPA), which requires preparation of environmental impact statements prior to leasing actions, as well as several environmental regulations such as the Safe Drinking Water Act, the Clean Water Act, the Clean Air Act, and the Resource Conservation and Recovery Act.
+Additional industryspecific federal statutes include the Federal Oil and Gas Royalty Management Act of 1982 (as amended by the Federal Oil and Gas Royalty Simplification and Fairness Act of 1996), which governs lease and royalty agreements.